anthonypero/documentation-builder/README.md

 3. Copy its selector (e.g., `nav.VPSidebar`, `#sidebar`, `.docs-nav`)

 For the `--section` argument, find the main content container to avoid scraping headers/footers.

+### When to Use `--sitemap`

+Use the `--sitemap` flag when:

+- The sidebar is dynamically loaded or heavily collapsed
+- Clicking to expand doesn't reveal all links in the DOM
+- The site has a well-structured sitemap at `/sitemap.xml` or `/docs/sitemap.xml`

+> **Note:** Sitemap mode returns URLs in alphabetical order, not reading order.

 ## License